What is Natural Language Processing?

 For example, syntactic analysis identifies the role of words in a sentence (which is the subject, verb, object, etc.), while semantic analysis helps understand the meaning of the sentence in context.
 Modern NLP uses deep learning models to perform these tasks, enabling computers to gradually comprehend sentence meaning almost like humans.

-Language generation or action:
+Language Generation or Action

 Depending on the purpose, the final step may be to produce results for the user.
 For example, for a question, the NLP system will find an appropriate answer from data and respond (in text or speech).
 For a command, NLP will trigger an action on the machine (e.g., play music when hearing "Play music").